2023 Best Value Finance & Financial Management Bachelor's Degree Schools in the Great Lakes Region

 The average tuition and fees for an out-of-state undergraduate student at UW - Eau Claire are $17,149 a year.
 The average amount in student loans that finance majors at UW - Eau Claire take out while working on their Bachelor's Degree is $20,489.

-UW - Eau Claire also claimed a spot on our Best Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, UW - Eau Claire also did well on our Best Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region list.
+It’s in the top 15% of all schools reviewed in this analysis.

-Out-of-state tuition fees for undergraduate students at UW - La Crosse are $18,014 per year.
+The average tuition and fees for an out-of-state undergraduate student at UW - La Crosse are $18,014 a year.
 The average amount in student loans that finance majors at UW - La Crosse take out while working on their Bachelor's Degree is $21,019.

 On top of its placing in our value ranking, UW - La Crosse also did well on our Best Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region list.
 It’s in the top 10% of all schools reviewed in this analysis.

-University of Wisconsin - Whitewater did quite well in this year’s ranking of the best places for finance and financial management students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the distant town of Whitewater, UW - Whitewater is a public school with a large student population.
+University of Wisconsin - Whitewater came in at #8 in this year’s edition of the Best Value Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the town of Whitewater, UW - Whitewater is a public college with a fairly large student population.

-UW - Whitewater undergraduate students pay an average of $16,602 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at UW - Whitewater are $16,602 a year.
 While working on their Bachelor's Degree, finance majors at UW - Whitewater accumulate an average of around $23,056 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $193.

-UW - Whitewater excels when it comes to quality.
-It’s ranked in the top 20% of all schools on our Best Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region list.
+As a testament to the quality of education it offers, UW - Whitewater also is in the top 20% of our Best Finance & Financial Management Bachelor’s Degree Schools in the Great Lakes Region ranking.

 Read full report on Finance & Financial Management at University of Wisconsin - Whitewater